-Please regularly wash your hands and practice social distancing of 6 feet separation when possible.
+Please regularly wear facial coverings, wash your hands and practice social distancing of 6 feet separation when possible.
 Together, as a community, we can curb the spread of this virus and keep our community safe.

 Please see the Washington County Home page for more information.

 To collaborate with schools, law enforcement, and our other community partners

 To provide stewardship of public resources and effectively utilize cost effective measures and program evaluation